Face to Face (1952 film)

 Face to Face (1952) is an anthology film adapted from the stories "The Secret Sharer" by Joseph Conrad and "The Bride Comes to Yellow Sky" by Stephen Crane.
 The film was produced by A&P heir Huntington Hartford and released by RKO Radio Pictures.

+Plot

 "The Secret Sharer"

 This segment was directed by John Brahm and adapted by Æneas MacKenzie.
 It stars James Mason and Gene Lockhart.

 "The Bride Comes to Yellow Sky"

-This segment was directed by Bretaigne Windust and adapted by James Agee.
+This segment was adapted by James Agee and directed by Bretaigne Windust.
 It stars Robert Preston, Marjorie Steele and Minor Watson.
+Agee also appears in the film in the part of the town drunk.